oweitman/ioBroker.rssfeed/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+- update multifeed widget 3 and deprecate multifeed widget 2
+- breaking change: in rssfeed widget 2: articles and meta have to be changed to rss.articles and rss.meta

 ### 2.10.0 (2024-07-11)

 - fine tuning on templates and available variables